jdferreira/data-processing-book/en/module2.md

 5. Open the CSV file in a text editor (Notepad) and find how many commas has each line?

+6. Verify that some fields in the CSV file are delimited by quotes <nobr>(`"`)</nobr> and other are not.
+Explain why.

-6. Open the CSV file in Excel.
+7. Open the CSV file in Excel.

+8. Make sure you keep a copy of the files, so you can use them afterwards.
+For example, send it to you by email or upload it to Dropbox.